KTM 300: 2023–Present

 In 2023 KTM introduced an all new motor for the 300XC and 300SX lines.
-The new motor employs Throttle Body Injection in place of the previous Transfer Port Injecton and an electronic power valve in place of the mechanical one.
-The new bike does away with the oil pump and oil reservoir requiring pre-mix gas.
-The kick starter option has been completely eliminated, electric start only.
+The new motor employs Throttle Body Injection in place of the previous Transfer Port Injecton as well as an electronic power valve in place of the mechanical one.
+The new XC and SX bikes do away with the oil pump and oil reservoir requiring the use of pre-mix gas.
+The kick starter option has been eliminated, electric start only.
 The 2023 300XC-W maintained the previous engine design with TPI and the kick start option.

+For 2024 KTM completed the transition from TPI to TBI on all versions of the 300.
+The 2024 300XC-W retains the oil pump and oil tank making it easy to fill-up with pump gas.
+KTM also reverted to the standard (non-pleated) pipes.

+Each year KTM offers one or more premium versions of the 300 XC-W. In 2023 it was the "Erzbergrodeo" edition, for 2024 it was called the "HardEnduro", in 2025 it is the "Factory Edition".